 Core stability exercises will strengthen core muscles making it possible to perform core strengthening tasks more easily and with less stress on your body.

-5 Exercises that Will Strengthen Your Core Muscles:
+Exercises to Strengthen Your Core Muscles

 A plank is one of the best core-strengthening exercises.
 It works on the entire core by challenging your abdominal, lower back, and shoulder muscles.
 Your core works to support your spine while holding a plank.

-- Keep your lower back from arching and hold the position.
+- Keep your lower back from arching and hold the position

 Ab Wheel Rollout

 - After the pause, start to move back to the starting position.

 Hanging Knee/Leg Raises

 These core strengthening exercises are also one of the best core workouts because they strengthen your abs, lower back, and hip flexor muscles by working them all at once.